TPV Sits On A Telemarketing History Timeline

 The Sales Verification Company offers live, third party verification services to all sorts of sales organizations and service providers, including retail energy and telecom companies, which reach customers over the phone.
+Our service complements the sales process and ensures a smooth, concise customer experience while protecting both parties from future misunderstanding.

 And while we are not a sales organizations, we support them in their telemarketing efforts, so we’ve spent some time in this space discussing telemarketing rules, regulations and lore.